Need to know

 Their profit comes out of your pocket

 We all know how insurance works.
 You're essentially agreeing to pay a premium for the few people who might need it.
 It's a profitable business.

 Last year alone the home and contents, health and car insurance industries made a combined revenue of over $50 billion.
 And their profits were just under $4 billion.

 So what can you do to lower your premiums (and their profits)?

 Over a 10-year period, do you want to pay $50,000, or do you want to pay $35,000?
 Probably neither, but if you need that cover, why would you pay more than you have to?

 Our work makes sure that you don't pay more than necessary for insurance, and that when you need to claim (and here's hoping that you don't need to), it's as little work as possible – because for some reason it's you who needs to be proactive in chasing claims.

-Check out our reviews below to reduce your costs.
+Check out our comparisons below to reduce your costs.

 Play with your excess to the level that you're comfortable with paying up front if you do need to claim.

-And when your insurer inevitably sends you that bill each year, take the opportunity to look at our results again and make sure they're still offering you the best deal.
+And when your insurer inevitably sends you that bill each year, take the opportunity to look at our results again and make sure they're still offering you suitable cover at the best price.
 You don't have to stay loyal to them – because they certainly aren't loyal to you.